Tumilok/mownit/README.md

 # MOwNiT (Computational Methods in Science and Technology)

-This repo contains solutions to labs on mownit class
+This repo contains solutions to labs from mownit class